voyeg3r/dotfaster/nvim/plugged/ale/README.md

 ### 2.iv Go To Definition

-ALE supports jumping to the definition of words under your cursor with the `:ALEGoToDefinition` command using any enabled LSP linters and `tsserver`.
+ALE supports jumping to the definition of words under your cursor with the `:ALEGoToDefinition` command using any enabled Language Server Protocol linters and `tsserver`.

 See `:help ale-go-to-definition` for more information.

+<a name="usage-find-references"></a>

+### 2.v Find References

+ALE supports finding references for words under your cursor with the `:ALEFindReferences` command using any enabled Language Server Protocol linters and `tsserver`.

+See `:help ale-find-references` for more information.

+<a name="usage-hover"></a>

+### 2.vi Hovering

+ALE supports "hover" information for printing brief information about symbols at the cursor taken from Language Server Protocol linters and `tsserver` with the `ALEHover` command.

+See `:help ale-hover` for more information.

 <a name="installation"></a>